 On your first day, you will get a real feast and your last meal is taken back at the guesthouse.
 We saw the adobo being slowly cooked by Christina and it smelled great!

 It really is this adventurous couple that makes El Gordo’s such a unique place to stay.
+We hope you found our El Gordo’s Action Adventures Guesthouse review useful.

 Come for an adventure, or come for a relaxing break, but do come.
 We really enjoyed our stay at El Gordo’s and would happily return.
 It sounds like they are making constant improvements so it will only get better and better!